 Editor’s Note: The report below was provided by an SGA-supported pastor in Russia.

-Read more about Denis as shared by Artem . . .
+Read more as Andrei shares about his conversation . . .

 “We visited our friends [in a Russian region] before the Kurban-Bayram festivities.
 We had a good time of fellowship and meals.
 I noticed an interesting detail, that men have meetings only for men, and women meet with women [in this region].

 “But when we come, we fellowship all together, and sit at one table.
 We spoke about religion, of course.
 This friend of mine told us about the festivity and its procedures.
 This holiday is linked with the sacrifice of Abraham.
 Their story about Abraham is similar to the Bible story.
 His words gave me an opportunity to preach about a great sacrifice of Jesus on the Cross.
 Each person is in debt before God and is unable to pay it off.
 But God solves this problem Himself, sending Jesus to this world.
 He was condemned and punished for our sins.